unicode-org/icu/docs/userguide/dev/codingguidelines.md

 in ICU4C (when necessary) if its function signature contains an ICU C++ class that is versioned.
 This will result in a mangled linker name that does contain the ICU version number via the versioned name of the class parameter.
-For example, ICU4C 2.8 added an operator + for UnicodeString, with two UnicodeString reference parameters.
+For example, ICU4C 2.8 added an operator + for `UnicodeString`, with two `UnicodeString` reference parameters.

 #### Virtual Destructors